-In addition to an emphasis on research and scholarship, and small class sizes, the Honors program takes a well-rounded approach by encouraging students to support and learn from each other in and outside the classroom.
+In addition to an emphasis on research and scholarship, and small class sizes, the Honors College takes a well-rounded approach by encouraging students to support and learn from each other in and outside the classroom.
 It promotes balance by advancing students' personal and professional goals.
 And it creates unique ways for students to interact with their professors.

 But he didn't turn down the opportunity to kayak through mangroves, go horseback riding, and attend Florida Panthers hockey games with other Honors students.
-"It's an advantage of being in the program," he said, in addition to "classes that have given me the opportunity to participate in thought-provoking discussions."
+"It's an advantage of being in the College," he said, in addition to "classes that have given me the opportunity to participate in thought-provoking discussions."

 Through many opportunities at the college, Honors students are encouraged to expand their education beyond the classroom.
 They can participate in a wide range of activities designed to foster relationships and explore the boundaries of academic and personal growth.

-As part of the college's Distinguished Speaker Series, Honors students can engage in private seminars with guest speakers.
 Students can also become directly involved in the planning and coordination of Honors activities by becoming Honors Advocates, like Kotkin and Genevieve Macaisa.

 "An Honors Advocate is a liaison for the entire Honors student population," said Macaisa, who graduated from NSU with a bachelor's degree in English in 2011.
 "Honors Advocates are the voice of the other Honors students, which is why it's such an honor to be chosen."

-Based on previous academic performance, about 10 percent of entering students from all majors are asked to participate in the Honors program each year.
+Based on previous academic performance, about 10 percent of entering students from all majors are asked to participate in the Honors College each year.
 Applicants submit short essays, which are anonymously assessed for creativity and distinction by a faculty coordinating committee.
 Since its inception in the fall of 2003, the program has grown from 76 to 350 members in fall 2015.
 Academic excellence continues to be its core value.